burke-software/django-report-builder/README.md

 - Switched from default angular theme to something more neutral
 - Updated Angular Material version
 - Some CSS fixes
+- Limited Django 1.10 (use >=3.4.2) support see #239
+- Django rest framework 3.4 support

 ## 3.3